Barry I. Levy

 Education

-Ohio State University College of Law, Juris Doctor
+Ohio State University College of Law, J.D.

 The Ohio State University and Oxford University, B.A.

-Barry has been named to Best Lawyers in America® for Healthcare Litigation from 2017 to 2024 and for Insurance Law in 2022 and 2024.
-In addition, he was named Lawyer of the Year in 2021 and 2024.
-This recognition is awarded to individual lawyers with the highest overall peer-feedback for a specific practice area and geographic region.
-He also was named a Super Lawyer in the Metro New York Area in Business Litigation from 2014-2023.
+Barry has been named to Best Lawyers in America® for Litigation-Health Care from 2017 to 2026, Insurance Law in 2022, 2024, and 2026., and Litigation-Insurance for the year 2026.
+In addition, he was named Lawyer of the Year in 2021, 2024, and 2025.
+This recognition is awarded to individual lawyers with the highest overall peer feedback for a specific practice area and geographic region.